phgeiger/gaussian_process_regression/README.md

 Introduction
 ===

 This is an implementation of the Gaussian process regression framework in Python 3.
+It is based on Carl Rasmussen's book "Gaussian Processes for Machine Learning".

 Content
 ===